 │ │ │ │

 Sequential processing where each agent completes before next begins.
-Agent A writes to Agent B's inbox, B processes and writes to C's inbox, etc. Classic ETL pattern for multi-stage transformations.
+Agent A messages Agent B, B processes and messages C, etc. Classic ETL pattern for multi-stage transformations.

 Planning agent generates spec, Plan Approval tool blocks execution until human reviews, execution proceeds after approval.
 Implements human-in-the-loop gate as a first-class coordination primitive.